-Since a diesel lift is powered by traditional diesel fuel, they are noisy and emit fumes into the environment.
-Therefore, they are usually reserved for outdoor construction sites or areas where ventilation is present and noise can dissipate.
+Since diesel fuel powers these lifts, they are noisy and emit fumes into the environment.
+Therefore, they are reserved for outdoor construction sites or areas where ventilation is present and noise can dissipate.
 Their hefty design also provides them with a larger aerial platform.

 Rough terrain scissor lifts are also designed exclusively for outdoor terrain.
-They come equipped with a high weight capacity, heavy duty tires, and additional safety mechanisms like fall restraints and arrestors.
-This makes them ideal for work sites with uneven surfaces and slopes, as well as projects that take place in inclement weather.
+They come equipped with a high-weight capacity, heavy-duty tires and additional safety mechanisms like fall restraints and arrestors.
+This makes them ideal for work sites with uneven surfaces and slopes and projects occurring in inclement weather.

-Rough terrain scissor lifts can provide elevation of up to 50 feet and widths up to 10 feet.
-The machines are powered by diesel, gas, liquid propane, or dual fuel.
+Rough terrain scissor lifts can provide elevation of up to 50 feet and widths of up to 10 feet.
+The machines are powered by diesel, gas, liquid propane or dual fuel.